ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

  2. Click on User Accounts, then click User Accounts again
  3. Click on Change my environment variables
  4. Click on New... to create a new ANDROID_HOME user variable that points to the path to your Android SDK:

+**The SDK is installed, by default, at the following location:**

+     %LOCALAPPDATA%\Android\Sdk

+You can find the actual location of the SDK in the Android Studio "Settings" dialog, under Appearance & Behavior → System Settings → Android SDK.

+**Open a new Command Prompt window to ensure the new environment variable is loaded before proceeding to the next step.**

+ 1. Open powershell
+ 2. Copy and paste Get-ChildItem -Path Env:\ into powershell
+ 3. Verify ANDROID_HOME has been added